Termessos

-Termessos (Greek Τερμησσός Termissós) was a Pisidian city built at an altitude of more than 1000 metres at the south-west side of the mountain Solymos (modern-day Güllük Dağı) in the Taurus Mountains (modern-day Korkuteli, Antalya Province, Turkey).
+Termessos (Greek Τερμησσός Termēssós), also known as Termessos Major (Τερμησσός ἡ μείζων), was a Pisidian city built at an altitude of about 1000 metres at the south-west side of Solymos Mountain (modern Güllük Dağı) in the Taurus Mountains (modern Korkuteli, Antalya Province, Turkey).
 It lies 17 kilometres to the north-west of Antalya.
-It was founded on a natural platform on top of Güllük Dağı, soaring to a height of 1,665 metres from among the surrounding travertine mountains of Antalya.
+It lies on a natural platform on the slopes of Güllük Dağı, which itself rises to 1,665 metres.

-Concealed by pine forests and with a peaceful and untouched appearance, the site has a more distinct and impressive atmosphere than many other ancient cities.

-Termessos is one of the best preserved of the ancient cities of Turkey.
-The city was founded by the Solims, who were mentioned by Homer in the Iliad in connection with the legend of Bellerophon.
+Termessos is one of the best preserved of the ancient cities in Turkey.
+The city was founded by the Solymi, who were mentioned by Homer in the Iliad in connection with the legend of Bellerophon.
+Originally a Pisidian settlement, it integrated into the Greek world after Alexander the Great's conquests.
+By the turn of the second and third centuries CE, under Imperial Roman rule, it had become a thriving provincial city.

-Because of its natural and historical riches, the city has been included in a national park bearing its name, the Mount Güllük-Termessos National Park.
+Termessos has never been formally excavated but has been explored and surveyed, leading to extensive publications of over a thousand inscriptions.
+Because of its natural and historical riches, the city is included in the Mount Güllük-Termessos National Park.

 History

 The mythical founder of the city is Bellerophon.

 What is known of Termessos' history commences principally at the time that Alexander the Great surrounded the city in 333 BC; he likened the city to an eagle's nest and in one of few cases, failed to conquer it.
 Arrian, one of the ancient historians who dealt with this event and recorded the strategic importance of Termessos, notes that even a small force could easily defend it due to the insurmountable natural barriers surrounding the city.
-The location of the city at the mountain pass from the Phrygian hinterland to the plains of Pamphylia is described by Arrian, Annals 1,26,6.
+The location of the city at the mountain pass between the Phrygian hinterland and the plains of Pamphylia is described by Arrian.
 Alexander wanted to go to Phrygia from Pamphylia, and according to Arrian, the road passed by Termessos.
 There are other passes much lower and easier to access, so why Alexander chose to ascend the steep Yenice pass is still a matter of dispute.
 It is even said that his hosts in Perge sent Alexander up the wrong path.
-Alexander wasted a lot of time and effort trying to force his way through the pass, which had been closed by the Termessians, and so, in anger he turned toward Termessos and surrounded it.
+Alexander wasted much time and effort trying to force his way through the pass, which had been closed by the Termessians, and so, in anger he turned toward Termessos and surrounded it.
 Probably because he knew he could not capture the city, Alexander did not undertake an assault, but instead marched north and vented his fury on Sagalassos.